-GuardKnox is SOC-agnostic and can integrate into any Security Operations Center to enable SOC providers to perform data mining, data analysis and monetization—a rapidly growing market that is expected to reach $750 billion by 2030.
+GuardKnox is VSOC-agnostic and can integrate into any Vehicle Security Operations Center to enable VSOC providers to perform data mining, data analysis and monetization—a rapidly growing market that is expected to reach $750 billion by 2030.

 In addition, GuardKnox has collaborated with DXC technology, a world leader in fleet management and Fleet Management Security, to secure and monitor the data traffic between fleets of commercial vehicles and their own backend security operations center (SOC).
 DXC analyzes fleet data for third parties to reduce fuel consumption, decrease vehicle wear and tear, lower operational costs and more, without the overhead and headache of physically maintaining a Security Operations Center.

 Connected fleets of vehicles already on the road face significant risks from cyberthieves and hackers.
 They require automotive cybersecurity solutions that can be easily implemented in the aftermarket with minimal business intrusion or downtime.
 The GuardKnox automotive cybersecurity solution is uniquely designed for aftermarket installation.
 Operating autonomously it secures all vehicle data and enables in-vehicle processing of telematics data before securely transmitting it to the fleet’s security operations center.

 Download a solution brief on GuardKnox/PAN fleet protection here.